TillmannBerg/Ubuntu-Dell-XPS-15-2019/README.md

 sudo apt dist-upgrade -y
 ```
 to update the system to the latest versions.

+## BIOS update
+If your BIOS version is not up to date the Ubuntu Software manager
+_should_ offer you a firmware update.
+This will flash the BIOS upon the next reboot and should thus be done while the
+laptop is not running on battery.
+It is recommended to update the BIOS as this ensures working keyboard backlight.

 ## CPU power management
 Without further configuration the CPU will run quite hot and will quickly drain the battery.
 Install `powertop` and `thermald` to fix this.